voschezang/coding-handbook/goals-planning-strategy.md

 What value a given feature would bring to a given *persona*.
 E.g.:

 > As a `Persona` I want  `an action` because it will bring this `benefit` which helps to reach this `outcome`, based on the fact that `______`  and the assumption that `______`.

+In order to be effective, a the scope should be limited to a few weeks.

+**Epic**
+A collection of user stories that can be finished in at most a handful of months.